Initialization

 Gateway Service

-The VWO FME Gateway Service enhances Feature Management and Experimentation (FME) SDKs by enabling pre-segmentation based on user location and user agent.
+The VWO FE Gateway Service enhances Feature Experimentation (FE) SDKs by enabling pre-segmentation based on user location and user agent.
 It ensures minimal latency and improved security.
 The service can be customized via the gatewayService parameter during initialization.

 // Init options with gatewayService